 Cerbos

-Cerbos is an authentication layer that allows users to design access control rules for their application resources.
-With Cerbos, users can:
+Cerbos is authentication layer allowing users to design access control rules for application resources.

-- Collaborate with teammates to create and share policies in fully interactive private environments.
+- Collaborate with teammates to create and share policies in private environments

-- Deliver network security policy updates to your entire packet data protocol (PDP) fleet.
+- Deliver network security policy updates to entire packet data protocol (PDP) fleet

 Figure 3: How Cerbos integrates with your application